Sole proprietorship – without having formally established a corporation of LLC state registered entity.

 Never sign a blank return.
 That should be obvious.

 Review the return before you sign it.
 Remember, as the taxpayer you have ultimate responsibility for any return you sign.
 So, don’t be afraid to ask questions about anything on the tax return you do not understand.
+Make sure the tax preparer has always provided you with complete copies for your records of all tax returns to be filed.

 Make sure you have received, signed and returned the electronic filing form.
 That is required before transmission of your electronically filed tax return.